Last updated: June 8, 2017

 Hauling the laundry basket up and down stairs and chasing around a toddler-wannabe certainly qualify as exercise.
 Still, if you get the feeling it’s not enough, a bicycle trailer can help you cover some ground in the name of fitness and fresh air without having to hire a baby sitter.

-Trailers give the impression of being safer than bicycle-mounted baby seats, since the passenger or passengers are seated, strapped in, and enclosed in a zippered compartment.
+Trailers give the impression of being safer than bicycle-mounted baby bike seat, since the passenger or passengers are seated, strapped in, and enclosed in a zippered compartment.
 Bicycle-mounted child seats can also make a bike unstable and hard to mount and dismount.
 As with trailers, they should not be used with very young children.

 But trailers pose safety problems in their own right because their low profile makes them difficult for motorists to see, especially in limited light, especially in limited light, even if they’re brightly colored.
 And trailers can tip over if you turn abruptly or happen to turn when one wheel is going over a bump.
 As your bike speeds up, braking becomes harder, even more so on wet surfaces.
 Trailers may also become snagged on bushes or other objects.